Lucsantosg/CloudLogAnalysis/log_analysis_ov.md

 **NOTE:** The features that are included in a service plan are enabled only in the space where you provision the {{site.data.keyword.loganalysisshort}} service with that plan.

-You can change a plan through the {{site.data.keyword.Bluemix_notm}} UI or through the command line.
+You can change a plan through the {{site.data.keyword.cloud_notm}} UI or through the command line.
 You can upgrade or reduce your plan at any time.
 For more information about service plan upgrades, see [Changing the plan](/docs/services/CloudLogAnalysis/how-to?topic=cloudloganalysis-change_plan#change_plan).

 The following table outlines the plans that are available: